ierhyna/hexo-reading-time/README.md

 ### Customization

-You can cutomize the output by passing additional arguments.
+You can customize the output by passing additional arguments.

 Ejs:
 ```